This post may contain affiliate links. Please see my full disclosure policy for details.

 exhaustingly relentless.
 I need my husband’s help.
 I need my mother-in-law’s help.
 I need the help of other uplifting moms around me.

 1. Encourage Her

 Being a mom isn’t easy, especially when it’s her first rodeo.
-When you see her putting her baby to sleep successfully, endlessly playing with her baby, or toughing it out through a difficult round of breastfeeding, let her know she’s doing a great job!
-We are already doubting ourselves every second, let us know when we are rockin’ momdom.
+When you see her putting her baby to sleep successfully, endlessly playing with her baby, or toughing it out through a brutal round of breastfeeding, let her know she’s doing a great job!
+We already doubt ourselves every second.
+Let us know when we are rockin’ momdom.

 2. Run to the grocery store for her

 It’s hard to leave the house when your baby is teething and fussy or when you’re still learning to accept your new postpartum bod.
-If you’re at Aldi’s or Trader Joes, ask her if she needs anything.
-Most moms always need something, but damn it sure takes a lot of time and effort (and patience) to leave the house with kids just to pick up some milk.
+If you’re at Aldi’s or Trader Joe’s, ask her if she needs anything.
+Most moms always need something, but damn, it sure takes a lot of time and effort (and patience) to leave the house with kids to pick up some milk.

-Moms just don’t get enough credit.
-It doesn’t matter if she is a work away from home mom, work at home mom, or is stay at home mom, being a mother is a lot of work.
+Moms don’t get enough credit.
+It doesn’t matter if she is a work away from home mom, work at home mom, or is stay at home mom; being a mother is a lot of work.
 Acknowledge the sacrifices she is making for her family and children.
-And the endless amounts of laundry she washes, folds, and schleps up the stairs to put away on the daily.
-Oh my god, I bet moms spent 1/4 of their life just doing laundry.
+And the endless amounts of laundry she washes, folds, and schleps up the stairs to put away on a daily.
+Oh my gosh, I bet moms spent 1/4 of their life just doing laundry.
 It’s neverending.

 4. Give her a hug

 Motherhood can be lonely.
 Babies can be hard.
 And some days, she feels down.
 Bear hug her hard.
 Like her life depended on it.
 If she isn’t a hugger, rock your best Dr. Evil impression and ask for one.

 5. Send her a text